ibm-cloud-docs/account/iam-mfatypes.md

 ### MFA for all users (IBMid & supported IdPs)
 {: #mfa-options-all-users}

-Authenticate by using one of the following MFA methods.
+Authenticate by using one of the following MFA factors.
 This option applies to users who are using either an IBMid or an external identity provider (IdP).

   * Email-based MFA: Users authenticate by using a security passcode that's sent via email.
   * TOTP MFA: Users authenticate by using a TOTP.
   * U2F MFA: Users authenticate by using a physical hardware-based security key that generates a six-digit numerical code.
-Based on the FIDO U2F standard, this method offers the highest level of security.
+Based on the FIDO U2F standard, this factor offers the highest level of security.

 ## Account-based MFA options
 {: #account-based}

 An account administrator must enable any of the following MFA options to be configured and used by a user in the account.
 These legacy MFA options are available only with classic infrastructure accounts.
 This type of MFA is tied to a user's current account.
 If an administrator enables a different one of these MFA options for each account that a user is a member of, the user is prompted to authenticate a different way each time that they switch accounts.

-If an account requires IBMid MFA for all users in the account, that IBMid MFA method overrides any other MFA options that are enabled and set up in a user's account.
+If an account requires IBMid MFA for all users in the account, that IBMid MFA factor overrides any other MFA options that are enabled and set up in a user's account.
 Therefore, even if a user has other MFA options, such as the following set up, the user is not prompted for them at login.

 <dl>
 <dt>Time-based one-time passcode authentication (TOTP)</dt>